DLR-RM/RAFCON/CLA_individuals.rst

 8. You agree to notify DLR of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.

-9. It is your responsibility to notify DLR when any change is required to the list of designated employees authorized to submit Contributions on behalf of the Corporation, or to the Corporation's Point of Contact with DLR.

 ::

   Please sign: __________________________________ Date: ________________